tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 sites that we generated yesterday (if you don't have the sites file a copy is at /ricco/data/tyler/output/qc_sites.pos).
 Note that some options are on by default (e.g. -remove_bads), but we'll specify them to be explicit.
-We'll also specify some commonly-used filters that are redundant with the QC we performed to make the `-sites` file, since they will demonstrate how to these things if you want to be more stringent with your total site depth for example. *A sites files is not required to run ANGSD.* Note that `-setMinDepth` and `-setMaxDepth` require reads to be counted, i.e. `-doCounts 1`.
+We'll also specify some commonly-used filters that are redundant with the QC we performed to make the `-sites` file, since they will demonstrate how to these things if you want to be more stringent with your total site depth for example. *A sites files is not required to run ANGSD*.
+Note that `-setMinDepth` and `-setMaxDepth` require reads to be counted, i.e. `-doCounts 1`.
 You should look through each of the arguments used a make sure that you understand them.
 Information for ANGSD filters is [here](http://www.popgen.dk/angsd/index.php/Filters)
 <br>
 The GLs we calculate will use the SAMtools likelihood model `-GL 1` (see `$ANGSD -GL`) and output them as a text file